2012–13 Qatar Stars League

-The 2012–13 Qatari League, also known as Qatari Stars League was the 40th edition of top level football championship in Qatar.
+The 2012–13 Qatari League, also known as Qatari Stars League, was the 40th edition of top level football championship in Qatar.
 The season started on 15 September 2012 and took a monthlong break from 21 December to 21 January 2013 due to the 21st Arabian Gulf Cup.
 Lekhwiya were the defending champions.
-Al-Sadd won the league for the 13th time in their history, making them the most successful team in the Qatar Stars League.
+Al Sadd won the league for the 13th time in their history, making them the most successful team in the Qatar Stars League.

 Teams

-Al-Ahli were relegated to the second level league after finishing bottom in the 2011–12 Qatar Stars League campaign.
+Al Ahli were relegated to the second level league after finishing bottom in the last season campaign.

 Al-Sailiya were promoted as the 2nd level champions and are back after one season away from the top flight.